Annual Review Portfolios

 Plan A requires students to complete four (4) credits of AL 899.
-The university allows students may enroll for this course for between 1 and 6 credits at a time (for up to 15 credits).
+According to university policy, students may enroll in this course for 1-6 credits at a time (for up to 15 credits).
 We encourage students to take these all at once, but they may be spread out over more than one semester.

 Stage 1.
 Preparation and Planning